 If you’re looking for an epic journey and a serious adventure, how does traversing 10,000 miles from the UK to Ulan Bator, Mongolia sound?
 Better yet, what would you say if I told you that people from all over the world come here annually to take part in this rally with other teams for charity?
 Even better (or worse, depending on how you look at it), you and your team is responsible for accommodations, feeding yourselves, and keeping your vehicle up and running.

 So who would go on a crazy adventure like this?
 The inaugural rally took place in 2004 with only six teams, four of which actually finished.
-Evidently there are lots of travelers out there looking for an adventure, because this year over a thousand people on over 300 teams are taking part in the Mongol Rally as you read this.
+Evidently there are lots of travelers out there looking for an adventure, because now over a thousand people on over 300 teams take part in the Mongol Rally.
 People from all over the world participate, and getting in can actually be challenging.
 Plan ahead if this is an adventure you want to take part in.

 One of the more interesting parts of the Mongol Rally is there isn’t any one route that all teams take.
 In the spirit of the rally, “There is a place to start and a place to finish, but where you go, and what happens in between is anyone’s guess.
 That’s the whole point.”
 So each team sets off from London with its own plan, which is sure to change along the way as accidents, breakdowns, corruption, and even military disputes can pop up at any time.
 This is the ultimate journey that certainly isn’t for everyone.